Young Frankenstein: Writing and development

 Little by little, every night, Gene and I met at his bungalow at the Bel Air Hotel.
 We ordered a pot of Earl Grey tea coupled with a container of cream and a small kettle of brown sugar cubes.
 To go with it, we had a pack of British digestive biscuits.
 And step-by-step, ever so cautiously, we proceeded on a dark, narrow, twisting path to the eventual screenplay in which good sense and caution are thrown out the window and madness ensues.

 Brooks and Wilder disagreed over the sequence where Frankenstein and his creation perform "Puttin' on the Ritz".
 Brooks felt it was too silly to have the monster sing and dance, but eventually yielded to Wilder's arguments.

+Brooks and producer Michael Gruskoff originally agreed to a deal with Columbia Pictures, but Columbia would not agree to a budget of more than $1.75 million, whereas Brooks wanted at least $2.3 million.
+Columbia also was not happy making it in black and white, so Brooks and Gruskoff instead went to 20th Century-Fox for distribution when they agreed to a higher budget.

+Casting
-Unlike in many of his other films, Brooks does not appear onscreen in a significant role in Young Frankenstein, though he recorded several voice parts and portrays a German villager in one short scene.
-In 2012, Brooks explained why:

-I wasn't allowed to be in it.
+Unlike in many of his other films, Brooks does not appear onscreen in a significant role in Young Frankenstein, though he recorded several voice parts and portrays a Transylvanian villager in one short scene.
+In 2012, Brooks explained why: I wasn't allowed to be in it.
 That was the deal Gene Wilder had.
 He [said], 'If you're not in it, I'll do it.'
 [Laughs.]
 He [said], "You have a way of breaking the fourth wall, whether you want to or not.
 I just want to keep it.
 I don't want too much to be, you know, a wink at the audience.
 I love the script.'
 He wrote the script with me.
 That was the deal.
-So I wasn't in it, and he did it.

-Brooks and producer Michael Gruskoff originally agreed to a deal with Columbia Pictures, but Columbia would not agree to a budget of more than $1.75 million, whereas Brooks wanted at least $2.3 million.
-Columbia also was not happy making it in black and white, so Brooks and Gruskoff instead went to 20th Century-Fox for distribution when they agreed to a higher budget.

-Principal photography began on February 19, 1974, and wrapped on May 3, 1974.
-To recreate the visual style of the original Universal horror films, Brooks shot in black and white, employed vintage-style opening credits, used wipes and irises for scene transitions, and even used the original Kenneth Strickfaden lab equipment from the 1931 Frankenstein.

-Marty Feldman added a comic twist to his character by swapping which side the hump on his back was located; when Doctor Frankenstein asks him about it, Igor replies simply: "What hump?"
+So I wasn't in it, and he did it.Marty Feldman, who made his American film debut as Igor, added a comic twist to his character by swapping which side the hump on his back was located; when Doctor Frankenstein asks him about it, Igor replies simply: "What hump?"
 Wilder wrote the role specially for Feldman.

+Teri Garr originally auditioned for the role of Elizabeth.
+Brooks was committed to casting his oft-collaborator Madeline Kahn, but was impressed by Garr's audition and offered her the part of Inga.

+John Carradine and Leon Askin both had roles that were cut from the final film.
+Carradine was the (off-screen) voice of the late Dr. Frankenstein, and Askin was Herr Waldman, an executor of the Baron's will.

+Clement von Franckenstein, a member of the real-life House of Franckenstein from which Mary Shelley derived the title of her novel, appeared in the film as an extra.
+At the time, Franckenstein had adopted the stage name "Clement St. George", fearing his real surname would hurt his acting career.